chelseanorrgard/WhereIs/README.md

 ## 🙏 Acknowledgments

 - 🚀 Built with love using [Expo](https://expo.dev/)
-- 🎨 Icons and assets designed specifically for this application
+- 🎨 Icons and assets designed specifically for this application using VistaCreate and App Icon Generator
-- 👥 Huge thanks to the React Native community for ongoing support and inspiration
+- 👥 Built using React Native community resources
 - ☕ Powered by countless cups of coffee and determination

 ---